Quantum Random Access Stored-Program Machines: Comparison of QRAMs and QTMs

 \subsection{QTMs simulate QRAMs}

-Our simulation of QRAMs by QTMs simulate QRAMs is divided into two steps.
+Our simulation of QRAMs by QTMs is carried out in two steps.
 First, we introduce the notion of Turing machines with a quantum device ($\text{TM}^\text{Q}$s) and prove in Subsection \ref{sec:qram-by-tmq} that every QRAM can be simulated by a measurement-postponed $\text{TM}^\text{Q}$.
 The main technique here is based on the idea of simulating RAMs by TMs given in \cite{Coo73}.
 Then we show in Subsection \ref{sec:tmq-by-qtm} that a measurement-postponed $\text{TM}^\text{Q}$ can be simulated by a well-formed and normal form QTM.
 The main technique here is based on the idea of simulating TMs by RTMs given in \cite{Ber97}.